Do It Best

 Do it Best Corp., formerly known as Hardware Wholesalers, Inc. (HWI), is a member-owned hardware, lumber, and building materials cooperative based in Fort Wayne, Indiana.
 Do it Best Corp. is the second-largest co-op in the industry with over $6 billion in annual sales.
-Do it Best Corp. does not mandate store identities, so member-owners may or may not display the Do it Best brand name in their businesses.

 History

 Hardware Wholesalers, Inc. (HWI) was founded by Arnold Gerberding in 1945 in Fort Wayne, Indiana, with the investments of 100 independent business owners in Illinois, Indiana, Michigan and Ohio.
 Gerberding used the co-op model so HWI members could get better volume pricing from vendors by buying together rather than on their own.
 Independent hardware stores became members of the cooperative and its sole shareholders.
 The first warehouse facility opened in 1948, and HWI added a private truck delivery system in 1955.
-When Gerberding retired in 1967, HWI had more than 600 members.

 Don Wolf succeeded Gerberding and opened HWI's first distribution center outside of Fort Wayne in Cape Girardeau, Missouri.
 In 2014, Do it Best moved that distribution center to Sikeston, Missouri.
 Today, there are nine centers located across the US as well as three regional lumber offices.